PratyayforDS/Javagames/contributions.md

 ### **November 20, 2024**
 - **Contributor:** PratyayforDS
   **Highlights:**
-  - Released the first version of the **Minesweeper game**, featuring dynamic grid generation and gameplay logic.
+  - Released the first version of the **maingame.Minesweeper game**, featuring dynamic grid generation and gameplay logic.
-  - Authored the first major update to the **README.md**, documenting Minesweeper's mechanics.
+  - Authored the first major update to the **README.md**, documenting maingame.Minesweeper's mechanics.

 ---